kensmith/ai/README.md

 ### Ask a question

+In the tradition of a single purpose unix tool, `ai` just reads your question from standard input and writes it to standard output.
+It accepts a single argument to select the model.

 ```
 $ cat question | ai gpt-4o > answer
 ```

 See the GNUmakefile for this package for a build target that you can run instead of doing the above by hand.
 The last value for `model` selects the model.
 If you copy this rule into another makefile, you can just delete the `ai` dependency from the rule.

 ### API key